 - (a) After completing its investigation on the Application, the Board shall determine whether, on all the documentation before it, the Board is satisfied that the Applicant possesses the requisite present good moral character and fitness.
-The Board must advise an Applicant who timely filed a Declaration of the Board's determination no later than the 150th day after the date the Application or Re-application and fees were filed.
+The Board must advise an Applicant who timely filed a Declaration of the Board's determination no later than the 150th day after the date the Application and fees were filed.
 The Board must advise all other Applicants of its determination no later than 270 days after the date that the Application and fees were filed.
-If the determination is that the Applicant does not have the requisite present good moral character and fitness, such notice shall include: - (1) a detailed analysis of the results of the investigation; and - (2) an objective list of actions, if any, which the Applicant may take to correct the deficiencies and become qualified for admission to the bar after passing the bar examination. - (b) If, after investigation, the Board determines: - that an Application may suffer from chemical dependency, the Board shall require the Applicant to obtain a chemical dependency evaluation performed by a mental health professional designated by the Board; - (2) that an Applicant suffers from chemical dependency, the Board shall assist the Applicant in working with the Lawyers Assistance Program of the State Bar of Texas or a similar program of the State Bar. - (c) A hearing may be set on any such preliminary negative determination, in accordance with the provisions of Rule 15. - (d) Any preliminary determination that the Applicant possesses the requisite present good moral character and fitness is issued on the condition that the Applicant has faithfully complied with these Rules.
-If at any time before the Applicant is certified to the Supreme Court for licensure it appears that the Applicant obtained such preliminary determination via fraud, concealment, deception, material omission, or by failure to comply with these Rules, the Board may suspend such preliminary determination and continue its investigation for an additional 90 days from the date the Board discovers the apparent fraud, concealment, deception, material omission, or failure to comply with these Rules.

-(e) The Applicant has a continuing duty to ensure the accuracy and completeness of the Applicant's responses on the Application and to update those responses until the Applicant is certified to the Supreme Court for licensure.
+If the determination is that the Applicant does not have the requisite present good moral character and fitness, such notice shall include: - (1) a detailed analysis of the results of the investigation; and - (2) an objective list of actions, if any, which the Applicant may take to correct the deficiencies and to become qualified for admission to the Bar after completing all other requirements for admission.

+(b)If, after investigation, the Board determines that an Applicant:

+- may suffer from chemical dependency, the Board shall require the Applicant to obtain a chemical dependency evaluation performed by a mental health professional designated by the Board; - (2) does suffer from chemical dependency, the Board shall assist the Applicant in working with the Bar's Lawyers Assistance Program or a similar program of the Bar; or - (c) A hearing may be set on any such adverse preliminary determination, in accordance with Rule 15. - (d) Any preliminary determination that the Applicant possesses the requisite present good moral character and fitness is issued on the condition that the Applicant has faithfully complied with these Rules.
+If at any time before the Applicant is certified to the Supreme Court for licensure it appears that the Applicant obtained such preliminary determination via fraud, concealment, deception, material omission, or by failure to comply with these Rules, the Board may suspend such preliminary determination and continue its investigation for an additional 90 days from the date the Board discovers the apparent fraud, concealment, deception, material omission, or failure to comply with these Rules. - (e) The Applicant has a continuing duty to ensure the accuracy and completeness of the Applicant's responses on the Application and to update those responses until the Applicant is certified to the Supreme Court for licensure.
 The Applicant shall notify the Board, in writing, as soon as practicable, but no later than 30 days after the Applicant knew or should have known of any information necessary to ensure the accuracy and completeness of the Applicant's responses.
 The Applicant shall promptly furnish any additional documentation requested by the Board in connection therewith.
 The Board is authorized to re-open its investigation for up to 90 days following receipt of any addition, change, or update to information previously provided to the Board.

-Texas Bar Examination
+Rule 11 Texas Bar Examination

-- (a) The Supreme Court, by separate order, has established a list of the subjects for the Texas Bar Examination which shall be open to public inspection at all reasonable times. - (b) The Texas Bar Examination shall be given at such places as the Board may direct. - (c) The Texas Bar Examination shall be given two times each year, beginning on the Tuesday before the last Wednesday of the months of February and July, unless the Board otherwise directs. - (d) The approved Applicants for an examination are required to be in attendance at the time and place designated by the Board.
+- (a) The Texas Bar Examination will be given at such places as the Board may direct. - (b) The Texas Bar Examination will be given twice a year, beginning on the Tuesday before the last Wednesday of the months of February and July, unless the Board otherwise directs. - (c) An Applicant approved to take the Texas Bar Examination must attend the Texas

+Bar Examination at the time and place designated by the Board.